How did the Greeks win the Battle of Marathon?

 King Darius was so angry about his defeat at Marathon that he vowed to take revenge on the Greeks.

-He planned to lead another expedition against Greece, this time with an even larger army.
+He planned to lead another expedition against them, this time with an even larger army.

-The Battle of Marathon is a significant event in Greek history because it was the first time that the Greeks had defeated the Persians in open combat.
+The Battle of Marathon was the first time that the Greeks had defeated the Persians in open combat.

 Further reading